UModeler/UModeler.Sphinx.Doc/overview.rst

  .. figure:: /images/MeshFilterComonent(2).jpg
     :scale: 95 %

 With Save As button, you can rename it or save it in a different folder.
+Once a mesh is saved as .asset the mesh data in the asset file will be synchronized with the UModeler mesh.

 ----------------------------------------------------------------------------------------------------------------------